1. Preface

 Organization type | The tissue distribution is extremely uneven, the tissue is coarse, and the tissue is ferrite + pearlite + reticular ferrite + a small amount of bainite |

-The forging stock shall be sampled and tested for mechanical properties according to the requirements of GB / T 2975-2018 sampling location and sample preparation for mechanical properties test of steel and steel products.
+The forging stock will be sampled and tested for its mechanical properties according to the requirements outlined in GB/T 2975-2018.
+This standard outlines the requirements for the sampling location and sample preparation for conducting mechanical properties tests on steel and steel products.

 The results are shown in Table 3.